NiqJohnson1/NiqJohnson1.github.io/README.md

 <H2>Projects Built</h2>
   <h3><a href="https://niqjohnson1.github.io/first-app-covid/">Covid Data</a></h3>

-  <p><b>Description:</b>This page displays the total number of people with COVID, the number of deaths and total amount recovered.
+  <b>Description:</b><p>This page displays the total number of people with COVID, the number of deaths and total amount recovered.
 This data is being pulled from an API updating the numbers in realtime</p>
-  <p><b>Technologies Used:</b> JavaScript, HTML, CSS, Bootstrap, and JQuery for the refresh button</p>
+  <b>Technologies Used: </b> <p>JavaScript, HTML, CSS, Bootstrap, and JQuery for the refresh button</p>